theodorewilson1991/CITS5503Project/README.md

    * Python (version 3.x or later), available from [http://www.python.org/](http://www.python.org/)
    * The PyQt 5 library which can be installed via the command line argument `pip3 install pyqt5`
    * The Vtps system can then be run from the active directory through the command line argument `python3 Vtps.py`

+**Example Data**

+The system comes premade with a sample set of data to upload into the Batch Request system.

 **Purpose**